rodeso/ldts.pets/docs/REPORT.md

 ## DESIGN

+### Multiple Entities
+Problem at Hand:

+In our game, each Pet has a type that affects their stats, attacks and abilities, but we don't want to have to deal with every class differently because in essence, they are all entities.

+Solution:

+Design Pattern -> IDK THE NAME
+Thus, we created an Abstract class called Entity and all the different entities  extend that same class, making it very simple to handle.

+### Turn Based Game - Multiple Rounds
+Problem at Hand:

+Since this is a Turn-Based Game, having turns is crucial to the functioning of the game.
+We needed a way to have different rounds being created everytime an action was chosen.

+Solution:

+Our Battlefield class works as a RoundFactory where everytime an action is chosen, it creates a new Round with all the things that were chosen.
+### Turn Based Game - Order
+Problem at Hand:

+Since they take turns attacking each other, there has to be an order at which they do their actions.
+Speed was chosen as the criteria but what happens when both have the same speed, it has to be random.

+Solution:

+Creating a Randomizer Interface and classes that implement it to choose everything that works at random, being lucky hits, who attacks first when having the same speed.
+This also allows us to force random events to happen since we control the randomizer, as opposed to using the java util random.

+### Attack types and Their Damage
+Problem at Hand:

+Each Pet has different attacks that deal different damage depending on the attack element, defender's element, attack type and defender's stats.
+That would require a lot of switch cases and if clauses in the Round's class.

+Solution:

+### Missing attacks and switching
+### MVC
+### Lanterna

 ### UML Class Diagram

 A UML class diagram showcasing used Design Patterns:

 ![UML class diagram](UML/ClassUML.png)

+### UML Sequence Diagram

+### UML State Diagram

 #### KNOWN CODE SMELLS

 > This section should describe 3 to 5 different code smells that you have identified in your current implementation.

+> I really don't know

 ### TESTING